InseeFr/Avionic/README.md

 - data from insee.fr that can be used for testing tuto_avionic.R
 - Unfortunately, data from OECD is too heavy to be uploaded here, if you want a R version of these tables, let us know, we'll work it out

-There is also a tutorial video here : tbd
+There is also a tutorial video here : https://www.youtube.com/watch?v=0zQVsNSFp3c&feature=youtu.be

 **How to use it**